Swizec/modernapp-workshop/src/pages/8-big-project.md

 ---
-title: Dog breed size, intelligence, and popularity
+title: Draw the rest of the owl
 ---

-It's time to build something cool.
+It's time to build something cool. 🤘

-We're going to build a dashboard.
-A few scatterplots combining 3 different datasets.
-Hovering a point highlights it in other charts.

-You already built two components we'll use!
-A scatterplot and an axis. 💪

 We're using the code-along approach 👇